Foundation for the Preservation of the Mahayana Tradition

 “[I would like] for the organization to develop Universal Education more and similar programs in order to develop better human beings, to have more beneficial lives, to bring peace and happiness in the world, to not become harmful to oneself and others,” Rinpoche shared.

-Universal Education (for Compassion and Wisdom) is an educational project of FPMT that offers a system of inner learning that enables children, young people and adults to lead a happy and meaningful life and to be of service to others.
+The Foundation for Developing Compassion and Wisdom offers a wide range of training, courses and resources to support you on every step of this journey towards a happier life.educational project of FPMT that offers a system of inner learning that enables children, young people and adults to lead a happy and meaningful life and to be of service to others.

 Healing Programs